 This is why it’s usually best to plan to sell the business to an individual or group.
 These people are often merely looking for a good way to spend their money to give them a good return.

-By focusing on selling your business, you are ensuring you dedicate all your time and energy to doing what makes you successful.
-It stresses the importance of concentrating on your target audience and the benefits you provide to them.
+By focusing on selling your business, you ensure you dedicate all your time and energy to what makes you successful.
+This strategy stresses the importance of concentrating on your target audience and the benefits you provide to them.
 This razor-sharp focus is what helps startups break out and become full-fledged companies.

 2. The Game Begins With Sales & Revenue

-When determining the value of your business, the starting point will always be the financials.
+The starting point for determining the value of your business will always be the financials.
 The general rule is that your business is worth 2.5 times your yearly revenue.
-So, the first thing you want to do is put your accounts in order.
-Figure out exactly how much you’re bringing in and get a handle on your cash flow situation.
+So, the first thing you want to do is put your accounts in order, figure out exactly how much you’re bringing in, and get a handle on your cash flow situation.

 This will give you a number to work from.
-Other things affect the value of your business, which we’ll go over in a minute, but getting to this number is an important first step.
+Other factors affect the value of your business, which we’ll discuss in a minute, but getting to this number is an important first step.

 3. Know Your Customer Acquisition Cost